watsang/masterthesis-2014-2015/Modelling/data_preprocessing/README.md

 * All the compounds in the database: [here](seed-viewer.theseed.org/ModelSEEDdownload.cgi?biochemCompounds=1).

+* The information on the locations: [here](http://mblnx-kallisto.uzh.ch:8888/microbial_coexistence/)

-Note: If any of the links are broken, try: [http://seed-viewer.theseed.org/seedviewer.cgi?page=ModelView](http://seed-viewer.theseed.org/seedviewer.cgi?page=ModelView).
+Note: If the links for the reactions and compounds are broken, try: [http://seed-viewer.theseed.org/seedviewer.cgi?page=ModelView](http://seed-viewer.theseed.org/seedviewer.cgi?page=ModelView).

 ## The Tidy data
 The data preprocessing files are in the directory data_preprocessing.